 Set to take place on the first Sunday of October, the Braderie de Houilles is a major flea market fair gathering around 2,000 exhibitors and 300,000 visitors over 6 miles of sidewalks.

-There are tons of second-hand items on sale at the Braderie de Houilles, but there are also many stalls filled with random stuff including old kitchen appliances, clothes, shoes, furniture, blankets, mobile phones accessories, second-hand toys, and more.
-However, those willing to rummage through piles of junk and knockoff products, might be able to find some real steals like antique home decor, mid-century modern furniture, genuine china, silverware, and linen.
+There are tons of second-hand items on sale at the Braderie de Houilles, but there are also many stalls filled with random stuff including old kitchen appliances, clothes, shoes, furniture, blankets, mobile phone accessories, second-hand toys, and more.
+However, those willing to rummage through piles of junk and knockoff products might be able to find some real steals like antique home decor, mid-century modern furniture, genuine china, silverware, and linen.

-#5 Autumn Flea Markets in Europe: Ciney Puces et Salon des Antiquaires (Belgium)
+#6.
+Ciney Puces et Salon des Antiquaires (Belgium)

 Twice a year around March and October, the town of Ciney hosts, over three days, one of the largest flea market and antique fairs in Belgium with over 700 exhibitors from Belgium, France, Germany, Holland or even Italy and 15,000 visitors.